dustinpfister/blog_posts/_posts/canvas-example-animation-fractal.md

 layout: post
 id: 616
 categories: canvas
-updated: 2020-02-19 17:03:40
+updated: 2020-02-28 10:02:52
-version: 1.4
+version: 1.5
 ---

-Fractals are fun, the math can get a little challenging too.
+[Fractals](https://en.wikipedia.org/wiki/Fractal) are fun, the math can get a little challenging too.
 Also I am always looking for more things to get into with javaScript purely for the sake of continuing to sharpen my skills, but also just simply as a fun and interesting way to apply what I all ready know.

 <!-- more -->